-Why install Autotaps?
+Why Choose Autotaps?

-Everybody is driven by the growing concern over germs on toilets and washroom surfaces, and an increasing number of commercial, private, and public buildings are now installing automatic taps, flushers, cleaning systems, and other touch-free devices.
+Everybody is driven by the growing concern over germs on toilets and washroom surfaces, and an increasing number of commercial, private, and public buildings are now installing automatic taps, flush system, cleaning systems, and other touch-free devices.
 In addition to sanitation issues, other factors are also contributing to this trend.

 Nurses and care workers are aware of the risks and, whether they are working in facilities with or without taps automation, they strive to be diligent about frequent and thorough hand washing and other precautions.
 Elderly and infirm residents, however, are not capable of the same level of personal hygiene.

 The facilities are not to blame.
-Rather, the general public's awareness of germs and how they are transmitted has increased, their fears fueled by widely publicized reports of new viruses, such as SARS and virulent strains of the flu.
+Rather, the general public's awareness of germs and how they are transmitted has increased, their fears fuelled by widely publicised reports of new viruses, such as SARS and virulent strains of the flu.

-Why touch?Increasingly, people are avoiding contact with anything in any bathroom away from home, including the most spotless restrooms.
+Increasingly, people are avoiding contact with anything in any bathroom away from home, including the most spotless restrooms.
 Their suspicions are likely to be greater in bathrooms used by people who are incontinent, sick, or incapable of proper hygiene.

 Friends and relatives are naturally going to feel more comfortable visiting a long-term care facility with toilets that are sanitary and designed to promote cleanliness and accommodate easy maintenance.
 This preference is especially true of families searching for a permanent home for a parent or grandparent.

-Discovering that resident and guest bathrooms are fitted with touch-free automatic taps, automatic flushers, and possibly other automatic devices could contribute to their selection of a long-term care facility.
-Just knowing that a family member will have the convenience and luxury of automation will help make them satisfied with their decision.
+Discovering that resident and guest bathrooms are fitted with touch-free automatic taps, automatic flush system, and possibly other automatic devices could contribute to their selection of a long-term care facility.
+Just knowing that a family member will have the convenience and luxury of automation will help make them satisfied with their decision

 The public's assumptions about the sanitation benefits of automation are accurate.
-Evidence exits that automatic taps and flushers can effectively reduce possible cross-contamination, but proof is not essential when the absence of handles means no one has to touch the same water activators that other people have touched.
+Evidence exits that automatic taps and flush system can effectively reduce possible cross-contamination, but proof is not essential when the absence of handles means no one has to touch the same water activators that other people have touched.

 They might see the wisdom in washing their hands when they arrive and when they leave a nursing home, but fail to do so.
 Even though frequent hand washing is one of the best ways to prevent the spread of infectious diseases.